As it's said, if a foreign student does not have a girlfriend, he would start physical exercises sooner or later, because he has nothing else to do.

 Within two days after I landed in Tucson, I started swimming again, in the small pool at Grant Inn.

 During the orientations, I heard that there is an Olympic-size swimming pool at University of Arizona's Campus Rec.
 I became interested immediately.
 However, reading through Campus Rec's website, it was unclear whether I could take a shower before and after my swimming, and where to place my belongings while I'm swimming.
-I sent an email to ask the aquatics office, and I was told that there are showers and day-use lockers, and I just need to bring a combination lock.
+I sent an email to ask the aquatics office, and I was told that there are showers and day-use lockers, and I just need to bring a combination lock (paid link).

 I spent an hour in Walmart searching for a combination lock, and finally found it.
 I imagined a combination lock to have three or four single-digit dials, but this lock looks nothing like that.
 A Walmart associate taught me how to open this lock.